 There are many approaches to treating any prescription pill addiction.
 Codeine is no different.
 Not all of these approaches aren’t safe, though.
 Some approaches don’t help people heal completely, which can cause them to relapse during or after treatment.

 The safest way for individuals to recover from codeine abuse is to go through addiction treatment.
-During addiction treatment, people enter a series of programs that are designed to help them recover.
-Each treatment center uses their own addiction treatment approach.
+During residential addiction treatment, people enter a series of programs that are designed to help them recover.
+Each treatment center uses its own addiction treatment approach.
 Finding the safest options with the best healing opportunities can be tricky, but drug addiction help is available.

 When you’re looking for a full recovery experience, you should enter treatment at a center that offers holistic, individualized care.
 These drug addiction treatment centers focus on full-body care for every client.
 Each person receives a personalized treatment schedule with women’s addiction treatment programs that can help them stay sober for years to come.
 These treatment centers usually offer a calm, recovery-focused environment so clients are able to fully commit themselves to their journey to sobriety.

 If you’re a woman struggling with codeine abuse, codeine addiction treatment is an option.
 Soledad House can provide you with the personalized treatment, care, and support you need to fully recover from your addiction.
 Don’t wait to get the help that you need.
-Call us today at 866.314.3222 and talk with someone about the treatment options that can help you get and stay sober.
+Call us today at 866.314.3222 and talk with someone about the women’s drug rehab options that can help you get and stay sober.